guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 In container runtime, containers are compose of namespaces and control groups.
 Namespaces specify the resources that containers can see or access on a system.
 Whereas control groups specify how much of those resources containers can consume.

-In container runtime, namespaces can be used to restrict what apps can do by adding or removing Linux capabilities from it.
+In container runtime, <span style="color: #d65d0e">namespaces</span> <strong style="color: #b16286">can be used to restrict what apps can do</strong> by adding or removing Linux capabilities from it.

-Capabilities is a linux kernel feature that allows for fine-grained control over the privileges granted to processes and executable files.
+<span style="color: #d65d0e">Capabilities</span> is a <strong style="color: #d79921">Linux Kernel feature</strong> that allows for fine-grained control over the privileges granted to processes and executable files.
 It allows applications to receive or not admin powers.

 Docker creates a set of namespaces for every container and each aspect runs in a separate namespace with access limited to that namespace.

 >[!info]
-><span style="color: #d65d0e">namespaces</span> is a <strong>feature of the Linux kernel</strong> that allows to provide complete network isolation to different processes on the system.
+><span style="color: #d65d0e">Namespaces</span> is a <strong style="color: #d79921">feature of the Linux kernel</strong> that allows to provide complete network isolation to different processes on the system.
 It's similar in concept to what a <span style="color: #d65d0e">Hypervisor</span> does to provide the virtual resources to the Virtual Machine.

-Namespaces keep containers isolated until docker administrator allows containers to communicate over docker virtual network on the same host.
+<strong style="color: #b16286">Namespaces keep containers isolated</strong> until docker administrator allows containers to communicate over docker virtual network on the same host.
 It specifies the resources that containers can see or access on a system.

 The processes running inside the container are in fact processes running on the underlying host.
 With process ID namespaces, each process can have multiple process IDs associated with it.